 Drop Unused Memberships

 Check monthly bills and think twice about memberships that aren't used often.
-Whether it's a subscription box with products that aren't often to your liking or an infrequently visited gym, if the service isn't providing value, stop paying for it.
+Whether it's a subscription box with products that aren't often to your liking or an infrequently visited gym (which is probably a good place to avoid these days), if the service isn't providing value, stop paying for it.

 Find Free Fun